sriniip/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 * `exp`: Regular expression used to match the desired content.
 Possible values are valid regular expressions.
 * `redact`: Specifies which groups in the match are redacted.
 Possible values are comma-separated lists of group indexes (for example, `1` or `1,2` or `4,6,7`, and so on).
 You can specify `0` to redact the entire match.
 * `icase`: Specifies whether the match is case insensitive.
 Possible values are `true` (case insensitive) and `false` (case sensitive).
+* `multi`: Specifies whether the match is multi-line.
+In multi-line mode, `^` matches the beginning of line, and `$` matches the end of line.
+Defaults to `false`.
+* `utf`: Specifies whether the data being parsed is checked for valid UTF-8 characters.
+Defaults to `true`. `RawRedactor` cannot be used with non-UTF-8 characters.

 ### Example: Redact credit card details from raw text